 Optimal Planning offers comprehensive Independent Financial Planning services for clients seeking a long term strategy for wealth accumulation and management.

 Catherine Briers is both a Chartered & Certified Financial Planner with many years' experience in advising clients and overseeing the competency of other advisers.
-She has specialist skills in Long Term Care planning and pensions.

 Regular reviews are included within our ongoing service.